AP All-Time All-America college football team

-In 2025, to mark the 100th anniversary of the Associated Press' annual College football All-America team, a panel of AP sportswriters selected an all-time first and second team composed of the top players between 1925 and 2025.
+In 2025, to mark the 100th anniversary of the Associated Press' annual All-America college football team, a panel of AP sportswriters selected an all-time first and second team composed of the top players between 1925 and 2025.

 Since 1925, nearly 2,000 men have earned AP first-team All-America honors.
 To be considered for the AP All-Time All-America list, a player must have received first-team recognition at least once.
 As a result, notable players like Anthony Muñoz were never eligible and punter Ray Guy was also excluded because the Associated Press did not select punters for its All-America team during his era.